Japan prosecutors set to rule on possible Fukushima indictments

 "There is a 50 percent chance that some or all of the three ex-Tepco executives will be indicted and 99.9 percent chance those indicted will be found not guilty," Ushijima said.

-"How can you prove one person, Katsumata for example, is liable or guilty, when such a big organization was behind such a large accident?"
+"How can you prove one person, Katsumata for example, is liable or guilty, when such a big organisation was behind such a large accident?"

 Tepco faces huge compensation claims and has set aside just a fraction of the funds needed to decommission the Fukushima plant.